Pleural Diseases

 Diagnostic tests for pleural diseases include:

-• Chest X-rays: With an X-ray, doctors can see inside the chest and lungs.
+• Chest X-rays: With a chest radiograph or X-ray, doctors can see inside the chest and lungs.
 This is usually the first imaging test used to look for problems in the chest cavity.

 • Computed tomography (CT) scans: CT scans are more detailed than X-rays.
 These scans take cross-sectional and 3D images of bones, tissues, and organs.